-- Build containerized applications and deploy them onto Kubernetes
+- Build containerized applications and deploy them on Kubernetes.

-- Understand the advantages of a deployment that uses Helm with Kubernetes
+- Understand the advantages of a deployment that uses Helm charts with Kubernetes.

 - Understand basic networking for applications that are running in Kubernetes

 This learning path is for the beginning Kubernetes developer.
-However, you will need a basic understanding of Linux, YAML, and command lines.
+However, you do need a basic understanding of Linux, YAML, and command lines.

 The skill level of this learning path is for a beginner.